 The following New Employee Orientation was designed to ensure your smooth transition as a new employee with the State of Delaware.
 In these modules we have provided you with the foundation, knowledge, tools, and resources to prepare you for your journey through the new hire and benefits enrollment processes*.

 We have also provided you with instant access to the most up-to-date Merit Rules and policies and procedures, which will provide you with your roadmap to a productive and successful career.
 In addition, we have provided you with two key documents – the New Hire Checklist and the Health Benefits Enrollment Form, and instructions sheets, to help you identify, organize, and submit all the required forms and back-up documentation you will need to submit in order to complete the new hire process.
 We suggest you print both of these forms now by selecting the “Print Now” button below.

 This orientation has been organized into five separate modules - each addressing important topics you will need to review and familiarize yourself with in order to complete the new hire process.
 Once you have completed the first module, you may go back and review that module again, or you may proceed on to the next module until you have reviewed all five modules.
 Once you have completed all five modules you will be asked to complete a brief survey about your on-line orientation experience.
 Please take a moment to complete this survey.

-To get started with your new hire orientation, please select the “My New Employee Orientation” Introduction now.
+To get started with your new hire orientation, please select the “My New Employee Orientation” Welcome now.